 See how I measure out my stripes perfectly in this post HERE.

-I painted the stripes in two coats of Bit of Sugar, made into DIY chalk paint also.
-I removed the tape as soon as I applied the second coat:
+I removed the tape as soon as I applied the second coat of white paint:

 When the stripes were dry, I gave them a very light sanding with 220 grit sandpaper to smooth out the surface.
 Then I used the old school method of adding graphics to add mine to the top.

 I found this graphic at the Graphic’s Fairy, already in the reverse and ready to go HERE.
 I just saved it to my computer and then printed it out.
 I will also mention that this method requires an inkjet printer, which most home printers are.